HyunLee103/Music_Style_Transfer/README.md

 The first thing I thought of was domain transfer from the Frequency domain, so I needed to rebuild it back to the waveform.
 The algorithm used here mainly uses Griffin-Lim, which was published in 1984.
 However, I studied the following paper for better results in the solution criteria.

-1) Signal Evaluation from Modified Short-time Fourier Transform (Gripin-Lim)
+1) Signal Evaluation from Modified Short-time Fourier Transform (Griffin-Lim)

 2) WaveNet